Jay Caspian Kang

-Jay Caspian Kang is an American writer, editor, television journalist and podcast host.
-He is a staff writer at the New York Times Magazine and the opinion section of The New York Times.
-Previously he was an editor of Grantland, then of the science and technology blog Elements at The New Yorker.
+Jay Caspian Kang (born December 31, 1979) is an American writer, editor, television journalist and podcast host.
+He is a staff writer at The New Yorker.
+Previously he was an editor of Grantland, a reporter for The New York Times Magazine, and a columnist for The New York Times's opinion section.
 He was also an Emmy-nominated correspondent on Vice News Tonight and cohosts the podcast Time to Say Goodbye.
 His debut novel The Dead Do Not Improve was released by the Hogarth/Random House in the summer of 2012.
 In 2021, he published The Loneliest Americans, a memoir and reported work examining Asian American identity.

-Early life
+Early life and education

-Kang was born in Seoul, South Korea on New Year's Eve 1979.
-He grew up in Cambridge, Massachusetts, while his father obtained his post-doctorate degree in organic chemistry at Harvard and at the University of North Carolina at Chapel Hill.
-He received his undergraduate degree from Bowdoin College and received his Master’s of Fine Arts (MFA) degree from Columbia University in 2005.
+Kang was born in Seoul, South Korea, on New Year's Eve 1979.
+He grew up in Cambridge, Massachusetts, while his father obtained his post-doctorate degree in organic chemistry at Harvard University and at the University of North Carolina at Chapel Hill.
+He received his undergraduate degree from Bowdoin College and received his Master's of Fine Arts (MFA) degree from Columbia University in 2005.

 Career

 Early career

 After receiving his MFA, Kang spent a number of years in San Francisco and Los Angeles teaching creative writing and world history.
 He says he spent more than 40 hours a week playing poker at the Commerce Casino during this time.
 In January 2010, Kang began writing for literary basketball blog FreeDarko.
 In his first contribution to the blog, "The Lives of Others," Kang wrote an analysis of how Taiwanese-American basketball player Jeremy Lin and Chinese-American rapper MC Jin "offered an alternative interpretation of what it meant to be an Asian-American."
 He asserted that Asian-Americans "have been conditioned our entire lives to imagine White," and that "Like Jin before him, what Jeremy Lin represents is a re-conception of our bodies, a visible measure of how the emasculated Asian-American body might measure up to the mythic legion of Big Black supermen."
 Kang has continued to write about race throughout his career, with "A significant majority of Kang's columns, television segments, and magazine features hav[ing] a central focus on the role of race in culture."

-Kang was subsequently noticed in 2010 by several prominent editors for his work, "The High is Always the Pain and the Pain is Always the High," a lengthy first-person essay concerning his gambling addiction.
+Kang was subsequently noticed in 2010 by several prominent editors for his work, "The High is Always the Pain and the Pain is Always the High", a lengthy first-person essay concerning his gambling addiction.
 The work has been seen as a turning point in Kang's career.